haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

 ## Docker Containers
 - Create our own containers using docker
 - Can create our own containers and package it so that it is deployed in Kubernetes cluster
-- Download docker - https://hub.docker.com/editions/community/docker-ce-desktop-windows or Docker toolbox https://docs.docker.com/toolbox/toolbox_install_windows/
+- Download docker: https://hub.docker.com/editions/community/docker-ce-desktop-windows or Docker toolbox https://docs.docker.com/toolbox/toolbox_install_windows/
 - docker-compose.yaml contains instructions on how to create the container
 - Use command to create containers using the docker-compose file: ``docker-compose up -d``
 - See the created containers: ``docker container ls``